- Duration: 1 year

 Pursue your passion for British, European and Mediterranean archaeology whilst developing key archaeological and historical skills, guided by our renowned specialists.

 You'll receive training in research methods and skills, with wide option choice by region, period and method-base.

-Our MA Archaeology programme is designed to develop proficiency in fundamental archaeological skills and build your understanding of key periods of the human past.
+Our MA Archaeology programme is designed to develop proficiency in fundamental archaeological and historical skills and build your understanding of key periods of the human past.

 Our optional modules provide the opportunity to deepen your understanding of British, European and Mediterranean archaeology.
 We give you the opportunity to work with archaeological artefacts to understand ancient technologies as part of our optional module range.
 Much more than this, you will build an understanding of the heritage profession, developing skills in the communication of heritage and its public benefit.